thevirtuoso1973/COMP0016-Team26-Project-Site/content/system-design/_index.md

 The main part that needs to be 'deployed' is the back-end Go server, which needs to be running before end-users install and setup the Flutter mobile application.
-(The mobile application doesn't *need* to be deployed to app stores, since one could just distribute pre-built APKs or APIs.)
+(The mobile application doesn't *need* to be deployed to app stores, since one could just distribute pre-built APKs or IPAs.)

 Since there only needs to be a single server, we don't need to use container orchestration like Kubernetes, and consequently do not need to dockerize the